jeffreysorgen/golf-club-sensors/docs/activity.md

 _**The first objective is to display the data as a set of coordinates plus millis to the Serial Monitor.**_

-- First, enable the Gyro to read and print all data points, (x,y,z).
+- First, enable the Gyro to read and print all data points, (x,y,z)
+- Change data points to INTEGERS
-- Next, print data only after each 100ms.
+- Next, print data point only after each 100ms.
-- Next, print data points plus millis.
+- Next, print data point plus millis.
 - Next, set **threshold** to record data only when motion is faster.
 - Print "No Movement" one time, until movement is detected.
 - Next, set millis to zero for first data point when threshold is met
-- Next, print data points plus millis (which are set to begin at 0ms)
+- Next, print data point plus millis (which begin at 0ms)
 - **THIS is the set of data points to collect.**

 _**The second objective is to collect the series of points into an array.**_

-- Collect set of data points into an **array** in the code.
+- Collect data point **series** into an **array** in the code.
+- Print array each time data point is added.
+- Then, print data point series (the array) when motion stops

+_**The third objective is to collect arrays**_

+- Collect multiple arrays (swings)
-- Don't print to Serial Monitor until array is complete.
+- Accumulate 10 "swings" and print to Serial Monitor, purge memory
+- Test accumulating 25, 50, 100, 500 arrays before printing and purging

 ### When to record data